Purchase our Sunday Morning Coming Down recipe here.

 Brewing beer is the process of combining a starch source (in this case, a malt brewing extract) with yeast.
 Once combined, the yeast eats the sugars in the malt, producing alcohol and carbon dioxide (CO2).
 This process is called fermentation.

-- Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot.
-Bring water to a boil, then remove from heat.
+2. Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot, and bring the mixture to a boil then remove from heat.

-- Open the can of Brewing Extract and the LME, and pour the contents into the hot mixture.
+3. Open the can of Brewing Extract and the BrewMax LME and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
 This mixture of unfermented beer is called wort.

-- Put your keg in a location with a consistent temperature between 68° and 76° F (20°-24° C) and out of direct sunlight.
+Put your fermenter in a location with a consistent temperature between 70° and 78° F (21°-25° C), and out of direct sunlight.
 Ferment for 14 days.

 After 14 days, taste a small sample to determine if the beer is fully fermented and ready to bottle.
 If it tastes like flat beer, it is ready.
 If it’s sweet, then it’s not ready.
 Let it ferment for 3 more days (17 total).
 At this point it is time to bottle.
 Do not let it sit in the fermenter for longer than 24 days total.